-Popular enclosures used to house Bearded dragons include cabinets and glass tanks – each with their own set of pros and cons.
+Popular enclosures used to house Bearded dragons include cabinets and glass tanks – each with its own set of pros and cons.
 Glass tanks, mainly purposed for aquariums, can be transferred into beautiful, themed Bearded dragon vivariums.
-Also see Bearded dragon aquariums for more information.
+Also, see Bearded dragon aquariums for more information.
 The correct size glass tank can house one or a couple of Bearded dragons and, with a little imagination, can be transferred into a little artificial desert environment.

 Glass tank sizes

 Depending on your area, glass tanks will either be available commercially or as custom-made ones.
 Commercial glass tanks will come in various sizes.
 A 40 gal / 150 ℓ / (91 x 46 x 43) cm / (36 x 18 x 17) ” glass tank, should be large enough for a single adult Bearded dragon, and a 55 gal / 200 ℓ / (122 x 33 x 53) cm / (48 x 13 x 21) ” tank should be adequate for an adult pair.
 The floor space should increase by at least 25% for every Bearded dragon added after that.

 When it comes to glass tank placement in your home, size matters.
 You need to choose a spot that is big enough to accommodate an appropriately-sized tank for your bearded dragon.
 Additionally, you should consider factors like sunlight, proper ventilation, temperature, and humidity when deciding where your tank will go.
 You’ll also want to consider:

 If you have other animals or small kids in your home, it is important to ensure that the bearded dragon’s tank is kept far away from them.
 It is possible that cats, dogs, and small children could accidentally topple over the tank if it isn’t set up safely.
 Not only would this cause serious injury to the bearded dragon inside, but it also poses a potential threat to other pets and/or children who may be nearby.